watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 Operating Cost Calculations
 +++++++++++++++++++++++++++

 Operating costs are calculated as the cost to replace spent GAC adsorbent in the contactor beds.
-Energy for backwash and booster pumps are considered negligible compared to the regeneration costs.
+Energy is costed as a flow term by the WaterTAP costing method.
 Since the replacement adsorbent purchases are expected to be purchased in bulk at smaller quantities than the initial charge, the cost of fresh GAC adsorbent for makeup has an independent cost per unit mass variable, expected to be higher than the initial charge unit cost.

     .. math::

-        & C_{op,tot} = C_{op,regen}+C_{op,makeup} \\\\
+        & C_{op,tot} = C_{op,regen}+C_{op,makeup}\\\\
         & C_{op,regen} = f_{regen}C_{regen}\dot{m}_{GAC} \\\\
         & C_{op,makeup} = \left( 1-f_{regen} \right)C_{makeup}\dot{m}_{GAC}